A Complete 15-Week Course to Master AI in 2026

 How ChatGPT Works: An explanation of how ChatGPT works based on OpenAI’s paper

-Use these resources as a starting point.
+Remember: This is only a starting point.
 Building AI literacy should be an ongoing, never-ending process

 Only one tool has earned a permanent spot alongside ChatGPT in my core workflow: Claude.
 I don’t use it as a replacement for ChatGPT, but as a complement